Entropire/Conventions/Conventions/CodeFormattingConventions.md

 ---

 ## Description
-In this document you will find all the naming conventions for code.
+In this document you will find all the farmatting conventions for code.